MichaelHaussmann/spil/README.md

 "hamlet/s/sq030/sh010/**/cache"
 ```

-#### URI in search
+#### Query in search

-URI Syntax can be used to add search filters on yet untyped searches
+Query Syntax can be used to add search filters on yet untyped searches

 - "All published Movie files for hamlet's sequence 30" ?
 ```